 The operation itself was successful.
 But the recovery of Mabel itself was not without problems.
 On one hand the bleeding on the surgical wounds did not stop and on the other hand Mabel suffered a CVA in the second week after her operation.
 Mabel could not speak clearly anymore and suffered from aphasia.

-The physician reviewed her medication profile and adjusted the use of the anti-clotting medication to prevent worsening of her condition.
+The physician reviewed her medication profile and resumed the use of the anti-clotting medication to prevent worsening of her condition.
+In the third week Mabel’s wounds were still not recovered and an inflammation started to develop.